 What Is Ecommerce Logistics?

 Ecommerce logistics is the process of moving products from a seller to a buyer through online channels.
-It covers everything from inventory storage and order fulfillment to last-mile delivery and returns processing.
+It covers everything from inventory storage and order fulfilment to last-mile delivery and returns processing.
+Sometimes called electronic commerce logistics or e-commerce logistics, it's the operational backbone of any modern ecommerce business.

 Unlike traditional retail logistics, where goods move in bulk from warehouses to store shelves, ecommerce logistics deals with individual orders shipped directly to consumers.
-That difference creates unique challenges around speed, accuracy, cost, and customer expectations.
+This is part of what is digital commerce: every transaction happens online, every order is unique, and every shipment is a separate logistical event.

 Ecommerce Logistics vs. Supply Chain Management